Set Up Your VMware Virtual Machine for a Single Cloud Server

 Run the following command on your NetQ Cloud Appliance with the

 config-key obtained from the email you received from NVIDIA titled NetQ Access Link.
-You can also obtain the configuration key through the NetQ UI in the premise management configuration.
+You can also obtain the configuration key through the NetQ UI.

 cumulus@<hostname>:~$ netq install opta standalone full interface eth0 bundle /mnt/installables/NetQ-4.5.0-opta.tgz config-key <your-config-key> [proxy-host <proxy-hostname> proxy-port <proxy-port>]

 You can specify the IP address instead of the interface name here: use

 interface <ifname> above.

 If you have changed the IP address or hostname of the NetQ OPTA after this step, you need to re-register this address with NetQ as follows:

 Re-run the install CLI on the appliance.
 This example uses interface eno1.
 Replace this with your updated IP address, hostname or interface using the interface or ip-addr option.